Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 You may think you already know what coaching is all about and how to do it.
-You may even already be qualified and practising as a phycologist, counsellor or mentor.
+You may even already be qualified and practising as a psychologist, counsellor or mentor.

 The client must know that the coaching relationship and anything that comes up in the session is totally confidential unless he or she gives you permission to share.

-If someone other than the client is paying for the coaching (such as in a corporate situation) you must be very clear and firm in your initial agreement about the boundaries of what you can share with the third party who is paying.
+This is especially relevant if someone other than the client is paying for the coaching (such as in a corporate or family situation).
+In those cases, you must be very clear and firm in your initial agreements about the boundaries of what you can share with the third party who is paying.

-Of course you are going to have your own opinions and biases, (show me someone who hasn’t).
-When you become a life coach you will have to learn to keep them out of the coaching picture, or at least own up to it before you share your perspective with your client.
+Of course you are going to have your own opinions and biases, (show me someone who hasn’t!).
+When you become a life coach you will have to learn to keep your own biases and judgements out of the coaching picture, or at least own up to it before you share your perspective with your client.

-This is especially true if you are coaching clients who may have had a similar experience to yourself.
-You have to remember your client is not you and their experience and solutions will not be theirs not yours.
+This is especially true if you are coaching clients who may have had a similar experience to yourself they want coaching around - such as divorce or a failed business.
+What you bring to coaching in the way of background or experiences may be useful in helping you choose a niche and have a better understanding of your clients, but you have to remember your client is not you and their solutions should need be theirs not yours.

-You should be able and willing to hold your client accountable for their actions in a way that is supportive to them but doesn't stand for any nonsense?
+Are you able and willing to hold your client accountable for their actions in a way that is supportive to them with coaching them through their blocks, but doesn't stand for any nonsense?